sreevatsamurthy-656/My-Courses/MIT Introduction to Deep Learning | 6.S191/lecture_1.md

 So, as you can see, there is a hierarchical order to observe the features.

-Similar to the human interpretation, neural networks also
+Similar to the human interpretation, neural networks also do the three steps given:
+1. It looks at the low-level features in the image like lines, edges, etc.
+2. It then composes these into things like corners, curves and shapes.
+They form the features of the model
+3. These corners and curves are then looked into to see if we have a face or not.

+Note: The shapes or corners are not necessarily things like nose, ears, etc. that we see.
+They can be anything...it is what the neural network 'sees' or 'observes' after going through millions of images.